-In Combined Events, any athlete responsible for a false start shall be warned.
-Only one false start per race shall be allowed without the disqualification of the athlete(s) responsible for the false start.
-Any athlete(s) responsible for further false starts in the race shall be disqualified.
-(See also Rule 200.8(c).)

-8. In case of a false start, the Starter's Assistants shall proceed as follows:
+- Except in Combined Events, any athlete responsible for a false start shall be disqualified by the Starter.
+For Combined Events, see Rule 200.8(c). - 8.
+In case of a false start, the Starter's Assistants shall proceed as follows: